-Status: Application Period is currently OPEN for the Carl Moyer Program.
+Status: Application Period is currently Closed for infrastructure projects.

 2017 Moyer Guidelines